Loreburn, Saskatchewan: Sports and recreation

 Loreburn is home of The 19ers Hockey Club, a Senior Hockey team that competes in the Sask Valley Hockey League (SVHL).
-They won championships in 1998 & 2000.
+They won championships in 1998 & 2000 and most recently in 2026.
 The 19ers play out of the Loreburn Arena.

 Amenities

 Loreburn has an RV Campground (established 2019) that features 12 sites, is fully serviced (power, water and sewer hookup), and has a new washroom facility with two fully wheelchair accessible bathrooms/showers.

 A gas station, credit union, Canada Post office, and an insurance broker are within the village, along with a few other small to mid-size businesses.

 The RM of Loreburn No.254 office and (new as of 2021) depot is located at the east side entrance of the village.